Knockrooskey

 Fate

 Fate brought the right answer.
-Conor has Special Needs but over the years has struggled with some medical issues too so we have frequently stayed in Mayo General Hospital in order for him to access treatment.
+Conor is Autistic and over the years had struggled with some medical difficulties unrelated to his Autism.
+We frequently stayed in Mayo General Hospital in order for him to access treatment.
 He has a wonderful Consultant in the Hospital who looks after him when he stays there or attends routine out – patient visits.
-She has a wealth of knowledge and expertise on Autism together with related conditions.
-Autism AwarenessH
+She has a wealth of knowledge and expertise on Autism.

 Kieran Geraghty